Our Executive Team

 President

-Over the course of her 40-year career in law enforcement, she has worked for three police agencies, Harvard University Police Department, the Metropolitan Police Department and the Massachusetts State Police.
+President Butner has worked for four police agencies over the course of her 40 year career; Harvard University Police Department (HUPD), the Metropolitan Police Department (MPD), the MSP and TUPD.
 She has worked half of her career in the uniformed branch of these Departments and the other half within a variety of investigatory units.
-Some of her assignments included the Middlesex District Attorney’s Office as a homicide investigator, the Governor’s Auto Theft Strike Force as an auto theft investigator, the recruitment and diversity unit, the Traffic programs unit, the Drug unit as an undercover officer and a sensitive crime unit.
+Some of her assignments included homicide investigations, auto theft investigations, recruitment, undercover officer in drug investigations and sensitive crime investigations.

-She received her bachelor’s degree in Law Enforcement from Western New England University, and she holds three master’s Degrees- two from Suffolk University in Public Administration and Crime and Justice Studies, and a third from the University of Massachusetts (Lowell) in Criminal Justice.
+She currently holds three master’s Degrees; two from Suffolk University in Public Administration and Crime and Justice Studies, and a third from the University of Massachusetts (Lowell) in Criminal Justice.

 Robert A. Barrows